 Dr. Specter’s perspective on Lyme is a unique one – that of a physician, a patient, and a Lyme disease survivor who almost died after years of failed diagnoses from a host of highly distinguished physicians.

-Having been told he did not have the disease by not just one, but a number of physicians, Dr. Spector’s experience is unfortunately one that many Lyme patients can relate to.
-It is also an unfortunate indictment of the way Lyme disease is regarded by established medical community.
+Having been told he did not have the disease by not just one, but a number of physicians, Dr. Spector’s experience is, unfortunately, one that many Lyme patients can relate to.
+It is also an unfortunate indictment of the way Lyme disease is regarded by the established medical community.

-Dr. Spector’s presentation will hopefully mark a turning point in how conventional medicine thinks about and treats people suffering with tick born infections.
+Dr. Spector’s presentation will hopefully mark a turning point in how conventional medicine thinks about and treats people suffering from tick-born infections.
 I strongly encourage you to watch his lecture in which he draws on his personal experience as a patient, along with his professional experience as a cancer researcher, to introduce a new model of thinking about Lyme disease.

 – Dr. Gary Kaplan